nhsuk/nhsuk-prototype-kit-package/README.md

 This repo contains the code for the NHS Prototype kit that will be distributed as an npm package.

-The code contains a set of Express middleware and some Nunjucks filters.
+The code contains:

+* an Express middleware app
+* some Nunjucks filters
+* Nunjucks views, including a template

 ## Installing the kit